-- Findings need to be able to 'stand alone' (i.e. be understood without supporting text) and be clear.
+- Findings need to be able to stand alone and be clear.
 Where this is not possible, text should be added to explain the finding.
 There is however often a trade-off between making the questions clearer (and therefore longer) and the rate of responses to the survey. - Findings should have been phased to allow the identification of appropriate rubric.
-As was noted in section 1 of this technical appendix, the aggregation of findings from a large number of interventions presents problems.
+As was noted in Section 1 of this document, the aggregation of findings from a large number of interventions presents problems.
 A clear rubric should be developed to ensure consistency and clarity in the findings statements.
 For example, when should the term "generally" be used versus "often" versus "not always".
 The validation process can help ensure that the correct language is used.